InagakiToshiyuki/demo.abci.ai-staging/en_how_to_use_yakkan.md

 <dl class="faq">
 <dt class="q">How is an ABCI Account issued?</dt>
-<dd class="a">After an application is approved and an ABCI Acceptance Letter is issued, an email containing the ABCI Account Name and initial access procedures will be sent to each individual ABCI users.
+<dd class="a">After an application is approved and an ABCI Acceptance Letter is issued, an email containing the ABCI Account Name and initial access procedures will be sent to each individual ABCI user.
 After following the instructions in the email, users may start using ABCI.
 <div align="right"><span class="a_title">Category</span>3.ABCI Account <span class="a_title">Number</span>3-1</div>
 </dd>
 </dl>